When Does Preconditioning Help or Hurt Generalization?: Proofs and Derivations

 Plugging the quantity into the expression of the variance (omitting the scaling $\sigma^2$ and constant shift),

 From the monotonicity of $\frac{x}{1+x}$ on $x>0$ or the Jensen's inequality we know that

 Taking $\lambda\to 0$ and omitting the scalar $\sigma^2$, the RHS evaluates to $1 - 1/\gamma$.
 We thus arrive at the lower bound $V\ge(\gamma-1)^{-1}$.
-Note that the equality is only achieved when $F_{\bX\bP}$ is a point mass, i.e.~$\bP = \bSigma_\bX^{-1}$.
+Note that the equality is only achieved when $\boldH_{\bX\bP}$ is a point mass, i.e.~$\bP = \bSigma_\bX^{-1}$.
 In other words, the minimum variance is achieved by NGD.
-As a verification, the variance of the NGD solution $\hbt_{\boldF^{-1}}$ agrees with the calculation in \cite[A.3]{hastie2019surprises}. \end{proof}
+As a verification, the variance of the NGD solution $\hbt_{\boldF^{-1}}$ agrees with the calculation of the isotropic case in \cite[A.3]{hastie2019surprises}. \end{proof}